giftshaw/gifthenshaw/README.md

 Stage 1
 Hello Everyone

-Thank you in advamce for your support
+Thank you in advance for your support